Everything you need to know about the payment methods we offer, our payment process, and managing your account.

 Please ensure you change both your billing and shipping addresses as needed.

-Also, if you have an ongoing subscription, please ensure you check the box that states “Update the billing used for all of my active subscriptions” e.g. below
+Also, if you have an ongoing subscription, please ensure you check the box that states “Update the Billing Address used for all of my active subscriptions” e.g. below

 We use a highly secure payment processor called Stripe (www.stripe.com).
 The $1 that may appear on your statement is an “authorisation” by Stripe.
 They do this to check the validity of a credit card (i.e. an fraud protection measure).